 In the construction industry, physical labor brings a high risk of injuries that could place a tremendous financial burden on your business.
-For instance, if your carpentry apprentice experiences a nail gun injury, it could lead to hefty medical bills and downtime.
+For instance, if a carpenter has an accident with a nail gun, it could lead to hefty medical bills and downtime.

-Employer’s liability insurance – typically included in a workers’ comp policy – protects general contractors, roofing companies, and other construction businesses when an employee decides to sue a business owner over an injury.
+Employer’s liability insurance – typically included in a workers’ comp policy – protects construction businesses when an employee decides to sue a business owner over an injury.

 Employer’s liability insurance typically helps cover: